andrey-aleshkov/selectel-storage-promise/README.md

 <a name="auth"></a>

 ## auth(login, pass) ⇒ <code>Promise</code>
-Authentication.
-Set the authentication token (key) for accessing storage via API which must to be included in all subsequent requests.
+Gets the authentication token (key) for accessing storage and sets it internally.

 **Kind**: global function